feltor-dev/pyFeltor/README.md

 norm = np.sqrt(np.sum(w2d * error ** 2)) / np.sqrt(w2d * x2d ** 2)
 print(f"Relative error to true solution: {norm}")
 ```

+You can equally name x as the first dimension, then the y dimension
+varies fastest in memory.
+Just keep it consistent.

 ### The elliptic operator